foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 ## Step 3 - Create and move to a new branch

 There are many types of workflow.
-At FAC, we use [the GitHub flow](https://guides.github.com/introduction/flow/), where the `master` [branch](](https://help.github.com/articles/about-branches/)) is always be deployable.
+At FAC, we use [the GitHub flow](https://guides.github.com/introduction/flow/), where the `master` [branch](](https://help.github.com/articles/about-branches/)) is always deployable.
 In this flow, each branch is used for a separate feature.

 1. Create a branch with a unique and descriptive name.
 For example, `create-heading-with-shadow`.